datahappy1/dummy_file_generator/README.md

 - projectname ( *based on the projectname, the correct settings from config.json file are loaded ),*
 - filename defining the output file name
-- filesize to define the needed size (in kBs) of the output file and an optional argument defining the output files location in case it's different then the default location in /generated_files/..
+- filesize to define the needed size (in kBs) of the output file
+- generated files location is an optional argument defining the output files location in case it's different then the default location in /generated_files/..

 [How this tool works](#how-this-tool-works)